 Although SGLI and VGLI life insurance options are offered to eligible servicemembers, the coverage may not meet all the veterans' needs.
 Choosing a plan with a private insurance company may offer more of the benefits you desire.
 It all depends on what you’re looking for in a life insurance policy.

-The best way to find out if a veteran has life insurance is by visiting the U.S. Department of Affairs website.
+Get StartedIf you're a veteran, the best way to find out if you have life insurance is by visiting the U.S. Department of Veterans Affairs website.
 There, you should be able to access your life insurance policy online through your file number.
-You can learn about your policy benefits and make changes there.2
+You can learn about your policy benefits and make changes.2

 Some veterans will qualify for full-time life insurance coverage, while others will only have access to part-time.1 Premium rates will vary depending on the coverage level you choose to apply for.
 If you have an SGLI plan the funds will automatically be taken out of your base pay.1 You may be able to access more information by talking to the leader of your unit.

-If you choose to get life insurance from a private company, here are some types of policies to consider:
+If you choose to get life insurance from a private company, two of the most common types of policies are:

 Aflac offers various term and whole life insurance options with a variety of benefits that may be available for veterans.